Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ---
-title: Terraform Azure Verified Modules for Platform Landing Zone (ALZ)
+title: Terraform - Azure Verified Modules for Platform Landing Zone (ALZ)
+geekdocCollapseSection: true
 ---

 The `platform_landing_zone` starter module deploys the end to end platform landing zone using Azure Verified Modules.
 It is fully configurable to meet different customer scenarios.